- Announcement Number:

 Be at least 18 years of age with a high school diploma or equivalent.
 Prior experience working with children and/or youth preferred.
 For intermediate-level requirements candidate(s) must: Be at least 18 years of age with a high school diploma or equivalent; AND six (6) months experience working with children or youth in a child or youth setting; AND have completed Navy Entry Level training requirements (Army, Air Force, Marine equivalent accepted).
 For target-level requirements candidate(s) must: Be at least 18 years of age with a high school diploma or equivalent; AND completed the DOD standardized training courses; AND possess 1 year of experience working with children and youth; OR Be at least 18 years of age with a high school diploma or equivalent; AND a Child Development Associate (CDA) credential or Military School-Age (MSA) credential; AND 1 year of experience; OR Be at least 18 years of age with a high school diploma or equivalent; AND 2-year degree in Early Childhood Education (ECE), Child Development or related field of study, which can include Youth Recreation, Physical Education, Elementary Education, Secondary Education, Youth Development, Psychology, Social Work, Home Economics with an emphasis in Human Development, or other degrees as appropriate; AND 1 year of experience.
 Position is subject to both pre-employment and random drug testing as a condition of employment.
 A positive drug test, or failure to submit for testing, may become the basis for removal from this position. ***Please Note: Marijuana is a Schedule I drug under the Controlled Substances Act and therefore use of marijuana is illegal under Federal law regardless of State laws.
 A positive drug test result for marijuana (or any other drug tested for) will result in withdrawal of the tentative job offer and ineligibility to apply for a position within the Department of Defense for 6 months from the date of the drug test.***

 FOOD SERVICE WORKER - Performs tasks with several steps or sequence of tasks such as: sets up food service counters, steam tables, dining room tables, and side service stands with hot and cold food, including meats, vegetables, salads, desserts, bread, butter, and beverages.
 Serves food cafeteria-style to diners.
 Serves tables family-style by placing dishes of food on tables and refilling as necessary.
 QUALIFICATIONS: Skill to perform tasks with several steps and use judgment in the performance of sequential tasks.
 Concentration is required to serve uniform individual portions and to avoid distractions, such as when several people ask for different items at the same time.
-Simple arithmetic and the ability to read instructions is required.
+Simple arithmetic and the ability to read instructions are required.
 Working knowledge of common sanitation procedures to prevent contamination.

 LABORER - The purpose of this position is to perform duties commonly found in a variety of work situations and incidental to many different occupations in MWR, such as grounds maintenance, warehouses, facilities, and rental operations.
 This involves heavy labor, the use of hand and power tools, operating motor vehicles, towed, and large equipment.
 QUALIFICATIONS: Knowledge of safe and efficient operating techniques of various large equipment and power tools: (Operates a variety of power equipment to include, but not limited to: posthole diggers, blowers, weed eaters, power washers, mowers, box trucks with lift gate, etc.) Ability to operate and control riding mowers on slopes which requires constant attention to working space and environment.

-Ability to safely operate equipment around buildings, walls, trees, fence lines, banks and hillsides, trenches, curbs, rocks and other visible obstacles.
+Ability to safely operate equipment around buildings, walls, trees, fence lines, banks and hillsides, trenches, curbs, rocks, and other visible obstacles.
 Ability to operate various controls and levers to maneuver equipment and lift/lower, adjust, engage/disengage components or attached devices.
-Knowledge and skill using hand tools and other equipment such as: shovels, rakes, hammers, bars, saws, axes, loppers, wrenches, brushes, brooms, ladders, banding equipment, and pallet jacks.
+Knowledge and skill using hand tools and other equipment such as shovels, rakes, hammers, bars, saws, axes, loppers, wrenches, brushes, brooms, ladders, banding equipment, and pallet jacks.
 Ability to complete assignments involving several tasks by following detailed processes which require remembering directions, sequences, following simple drawings, etc. Ability to follow general instructions or read simple drawings to perform tasks requiring significant manual skill.

-RECREATION AID - Incumbent performs a variety of duties in support of the Recreation Program that may include Morale, Welfare, and Recreation (MWR) special events, MWR information/resources, command events, visiting ships or fleet support, community events, trips, tours, outings, party and picnic rental equipment, resale tickets, Library, Liberty, leisure skill classes and outdoor recreation or other similar MWR recreational services including grab-n-go, bowling and movies, fitness and sports.
+RECREATION AID - Incumbent performs a variety of duties in support of the Recreation Program that may include Morale, Welfare, and Recreation (MWR) special events, MWR information/resources, command events, visiting ships or fleet support, community events, trips, tours, outings, party and picnic rental equipment, resale tickets, Library, Liberty, leisure skill classes and outdoor recreation or other similar MWR recreational services including grab-n-go, bowling, and movies, fitness and sports.
 QUALIFICATIONS: Knowledge of the MWR department in order to answer customer questions and/or refer customers to the appropriate activity.
 Skilled in keyboarding to include operation of point of sale systems as well as desktop computers.
 Ability to perform basic computer operations.
 Ability to read and comprehend in order to adhere to published rules, regulations, standard operating procedures, checklists, and other guides.
 Ability to perform basic custodial tasks (e.g., sweeping, mopping, vacuuming, wiping, dusting, etc.).
 Ability to perform basic arithmetic calculations (e.g., addition, subtraction, multiplication, and division).

-Ability to identify customer needs, deliver expected service and/or resolve routine customer issues.
+Ability to identify customer needs, deliver expected service, and/or resolve routine customer issues.
 Ability to communicate effectively both orally and in writing.

 RECREATION ASSISTANT - Performs a variety of duties in support of the Morale, Welfare, and Recreation (MWR) Community Recreation program that may include special events, recreation information/resources, command events, visiting ships or fleet support, community events, trips, tours, outings, party and picnic rental equipment, resale tickets, recreational green space management, bowling, Library, Liberty, grab-n-go, movies, and outdoor recreation.
 QUALIFICATIONS: Combination of experience related to customer service and or recreation activity based functions.
 Ability to organize, plan, administer special events and entertainment activities.
-Must be able to work independently, make sound decisions and have the ability to communicate effectively, both orally and in writing.
-Knowledge of the goals, principles, techniques and procedures used in organizing, planning and conducting leisure time activities.
-Knowledge of the Navy MWR mission and the entire scope of Community Recreation activities and their suitability for individuals, groups, ages and interests.
+Must be able to work independently, make sound decisions, and have the ability to communicate effectively, both orally and in writing.
+Knowledge of the goals, principles, techniques, and procedures used in organizing, planning, and conducting leisure time activities.
+Knowledge of the Navy MWR mission and the entire scope of Community Recreation activities and their suitability for individuals, groups, ages, and interests.
 Knowledge of the functions, procedures, and operations of recreation activities.
 Must have strong customer service skills.
 Ability to maintain records, compile and organize data for reports, and perform research on recreation topics for dissemination to customers.
 Ability to follow oral and written instructions.
-Knowledge of computers, office procedures and print production.
+Knowledge of computers, office procedures, and print production.

 RECREATION ASSISTANT (LIFEGUARD) - Incumbent provides lifeguard duties; is responsible for safeguarding the lives of persons at the assigned work area; assists with Aquatic training, education, and general support at the installation.
 QUALIFICATIONS: Knowledge of pool and waterfront safety rules.
-Knowledge of DoD, DON and CNIC policies and procedures governing aquatic assessment testing and certifications.
+Knowledge of DoD, DON, and CNIC policies and procedures governing aquatic assessment testing and certifications.
 Knowledge of applicable policies and procedures of MWR regarding the use of Aquatic facilities and waterfront operations.
 Knowledge of cash handling procedures.
 Ability to appropriately identify hazards or hazardous situations and identify a patron's need for assistance immediately.
 Ability to tactfully, but forcefully, provide instruction on water safety, facility rules and regulations, and enforce them.
 Ability to conduct routine safety inspections of the facility and pool area to ensure they meet environmental health standards.
 Knowledge of and ability to conduct pool chemical testing, document the results, and adjust chemical imbalances, as directed.
 Skilled or proficient in surf lifesaving techniques and radio communications to perform a safe and efficient rescue operation.
 Ability to exercise control over a large group of people.
 Ability to communicate effectively both orally and in writing.
 Must possess and maintain the following certifications: Lifeguard Training Certification in accordance with CNICINST 1710.3; CPR for the Professional Rescuer and Healthcare Providers; First Aid to include Automated External Defibrillator Certification; AND Blood Borne Pathogens.

 A complete list of duties, responsibilities, and requirements will be provided at the time of tentative job offer and/or hire.